-The Various Facets of Tom Kelley's Venn Diagram in Design Thinking
+1. The Various Facets of Tom Kelley's Venn Diagram in Design Thinking

 In design thinking, the quest for innovative solutions often hinges on the harmonious integration of three critical dimensions: desirability, feasibility, and viability.
-As a model in design and innovation field, this diagram encapsulates these dimensions, providing a visual framework that aids in navigating complexities of the design process.
+As a model in the design and innovation field, this diagram encapsulates these dimensions, providing a visual framework that aids in navigating the complexities of the design process.
+Chasanidou et al. (2014) explain that the design thinking process is regarded as a system of overlapping spaces, in which viability refers to the business perspective of design thinking, desirability reflects the user's perspective, and feasibility encompasses the technology perspective.